Research & Reports

 OWB Support for Special Research Projects

-In addition to projects overseen by the Research Committee and the OWSCR, the Oregon Wine Board also reviews funding requests for special projects and work conducted for the benefit of the Oregon wine industry by members of Oregon’s colleges and universities.
+In addition to projects overseen by the Research Committee, the Oregon Wine Board also reviews funding requests for special projects and work conducted for the benefit of the Oregon wine industry by members of Oregon’s colleges and universities.

 Oregon Wine Research Institute